minio/docs/README.md

 1. Fork this repo and create a new topic branch.
 2. Make your addition.
 See one of the recipe files for a sample.
-3. Send a pull request -- please include a short description of your new or updated recipe.
+3. Send a PR - Please include a short descritpion of your new or updated recipe.

  Note: You can also refer to [Awesome Minio](https://github.com/minio/awesome-minio) to get your project or use-case listed under Minio.